 In 1880 the first Military Tournament was staged in an Agricultural Hall from which the present Royal Tournament evolved in 1883, but the Royal Navy did not take part until 1896.
-During Ladysmith (1899) Captain Perry Scott landed a number of 4.7 inch guns to have carriages made for them.
-Two of these together with four 12 cwt 12 pounders were sailed to the Blackjackets.
+During Ladysmith (1899) Captain Percy Scott landed a number of 4.7 inch guns to have carriages made for them.
+Two of these together with four 12 cwt 12 pounders were dispatched to the Bluejackets.
 It was during this campaign that one of the gun wheels collapsed.
-The Blackjackets manhandled the gun over two miles to the top of a hill and into action.
+The Bluejackets manhandled the gun over two miles to the top of a hill and into action.

 It is these feats which today's Field Gun display re-enacts although it was not until 1919 that the 2 walls and the 28 foot chasm were introduced into the drill.
 Now only three Commands are represented these are Portsmouth, Devonport and the Fleet Air Arm.